natix-x/Telco-Customer-Churn-Prediction/README.md

 ## Support vector classifier

-As being not fully satisfied with received evaluation I also chose SVM and do GridSearchCV
+As being not fully satisfied with received evaluation I also chose SVM and did GridSearchCV

+## Solve class imbalance

+1. Use BorderlineSMOTE as method of over-sampling in imbalanced dataset
+2. Train AdaBoostClassifier & SVM and evaluate them

 ## Results and conclusions